-This report is a compilation of the air pollution measurements made in 1998 at the official air monitoring network sites operated by the Department of Environmental Protection (DEP).
+This report is a compilation of the air pollution measurements made in 1999 at the official air monitoring network sites operated by the Department of Environmental Protection (DEP).
 These monitoring sites are components of the State/Local Air Monitoring Stations (SLAMS) network and its subsets, the National Air Monitoring Stations (NAMS) network and the Photochemical Assessment Monitoring Stations (PAMS) network.
 The air pollution measurements were made for both criteria pollutants and non-criteria pollutants.
 Criteria pollutants are those for which ambient standards have been set, based on established criteria for risk to human health and/or environmental degradation.
-The criteria pollutants monitored in Connecticut are carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), ozone (O3), particulate matter less than 10 microns in aerodynamic diameter (PM10), and lead (Pb).
+The criteria pollutants monitored in Connecticut are carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), ozone (O3), particulate matter less than 2.5 microns in aerodynamic diameter (PM{2.5}), particulate matter less than 10 microns in aerodynamic diameter (PM10), and lead (Pb).
 The non-criteria pollutants are nitrogen oxide (NO) and volatile organic compounds (VOCs).
 Various meteorological parameters are also recorded at many of the network monitoring sites; they include wind speed and wind direction, temperature, dew point, precipitation, barometric pressure and solar radiation.
-In addition, the DEP is currently building a network to monitor particulate matter less than 2.5 microns in aerodynamic diameter (PM{2,5}).

 The major health effects and the long-term trend of each criteria pollutant are described in this report.
 The attainment status of each pollutant is also addressed both geographically within the state and with respect to the level of any applicable standards.
-Monthly climatological data from two National Weather Service stations in the state are also presented, both as monthly averages for 1997 and 1998 and as historic means.
-In addition, wind measurements from two air pollutant monitoring sites are presented in the form of wind roses for 1997 and 1998.
+Monthly climatological data from two National Weather Service stations in the state are also presented, both as monthly averages for 1998 and 1999 and as historic means.
+In addition, wind measurements from two air pollutant monitoring sites are presented in the form of wind roses for 1998 and 1999.

 This report also contains a discussion of the various monitoring networks referred to earlier with respect to quality assurance, monitoring methodologies, network design and probe siting.
-Included also is a description of the Pollutant Standards Index, an air quality index available to the public on a daily basis.
-Validated data for 1998, as well as historical data, are available from EPA's AIRS database (www.epa.gov/airsweb).
+Included also is a description of the Air Quality Index, an indicator of air quality available to the public on a daily basis.
+Validated data for 1999, as well as historical data, are available from EPA's AIRS database at www.epa.gov/airsweb.